Bee-Hive Girls

 Felt emblems of rank: brown bee hive and gold hexagonal cell for a girl just joining, 2 blue violets were awarded after completing "Trial Flights", and the gold Queen Bee awarded at the beginning of the Guardian rank.
 These were worn on an azure blue felt sash.

-Individual Girls Award, introduced in the 1960s.
+Individual Girl's Award, introduced in the 1960s.

-Y.W.M.I.A.
-Camp Patch.
-Each year a girl would earn patch with successive letters on them.
 The first year, the patch would only have the "Y" on in, the next year would have the "Y" & "W", and so on.
 This is a 5 year patch, having all the letters of the Young Women's Mutual Improvement Association.